+In 2018, the library completed a historic restoration and renovation project of the 1939 portion of the building, funded almost entirely with private donations.
 The project restored the historic reading rooms, added meeting space that allows for technology classes, reduced operating costs with energy-efficient lighting, and improved usability of the space.
 In all, about 3,500 square feet, or about 17% of the building was renovated.
-The community response has been overwhelmingly positive, and residents have expressed renewed pride in this historic gem.

 Wright Library’s Facility Needs